mininet-wifi/mininet-wifi.github.io/_pages/mobility.md

 <a id="custom-mobility"></a>
 ## [Custom Mobility](#custom-mobility)

 You can also define custom mobility.
-To do so, you may want to refer to `examples/mobility.py` for more information.
+To do so, you may want to refer to `examples/mobility.py` and `examples/replaying/replayingMobility.py` for more information.